cidscv/mg64-level-swapper/README.md

-# Mario Golf 64 Course Creator
+# Mario Golf 64 Course Playlist/Randomizer Creator

 A Python tool for creating custom courses in Mario Golf 64 by swapping hole geometry and par values.

 ## Features

-- **Complete hole swapping**: Swaps both visual geometry AND gameplay par values
-- **Custom course creation**: Manually select each hole from any course
+- **Custom course playlist creation**: Manually select each hole from any course
 - **Random course generation**: Generate 9 or 18-hole random courses
-- **Interactive interface**: User-friendly prompts for course creation
-- **Full course support**: All 6 main courses

 ## Requirements